deep0072/BLockchain-tuts/README.md

 ### Address of Account = To make an address from the public key, all we need to do is to apply Keccak-256 to the key and then take the last 20 bytes of the result

 ![image](https://user-images.githubusercontent.com/46425800/178487058-edb155e1-fbf6-44f7-84e3-f5687e398e77.png)

+### contract address = The contract address is usually given when a contract is deployed to the Ethereum Blockchain.
+The address comes from the creator's address and the number of transactions sent from that address (the “nonce”)

 # Compilation and deploying using JS